UniExeterRSE/intro-version-control/setup.md

 ---

-In order to fully participate in this course, you should make sure you have the following **before** the first workshop.
+In order to fully participate in this course, you should make sure you have the following in place **before** the first workshop.

 - An [installation of Git](#installing-git) on your computer.
 - A [GitHub account](#get-a-github-account).
-- A [text editor or integrated development environment (IDE)](#have-a-text-editor) that you use for working with source code / text files.
+- A [text editor or integrated development environment (IDE)](#have-a-text-editor) to use for working with source code / text files.
   <a href="https://code.visualstudio.com/" target="_blank" rel="external noreferrer">Visual Studio Code</a>
-  is recommended as it has nice integration with Git and is free, but you can use whatever you're comfortable with; [see below](#have-a-text-editor) for more information.
+  is recommended as it will be used during the workshop sessions, but you can use another program if you prefer; [see the discussion below](#have-a-text-editor) for more information.

-More details on these points are provided below.
+This page gives more details on these requirements.

 _Please note that installing software, such as Git or a text editor, may require administrative privileges._